Innovate for All FAQs

-- Innovate for All funds Georgia entrepreneurs and innovators, organizations, local governments, and schools that promote our vision and mission in promoting a more inclusive and innovative Georgia.
+- Innovate for All funds Georgia entrepreneurs, innovators, organizations, local governments, and schools that promote our vision and mission of building a more inclusive and innovative Georgia for shared economic success.

 - Innovate for All encourages collaboration with multiple partners in proposal submission.
 Only one organization should apply for the Innovate for All grant; however, we like to see a network of support from multiple organizations and/or communities committed to the sustainability of the project.

 - Innovate for All will not provide funding for

 Who we are and why we are doing this: